|

 - cast with just the top rod section

-too long causing line to drop on back cast
+- pause too long causing line to drop on

 - forward cast problems: